 - Transfer wings to a stockpot; add onion, sage leaves, broth and water.
 Slowly bring to a boil over low heat; gently simmer, partially covered, 1-1/2 hours.

 - Strain broth, discarding solids.
 Measure broth and simmer until reduced to 5 cups.
 If using immediately, skim fat.
 Or cool, then refrigerate 8 hours or overnight; remove fat before using.

 - In a Dutch oven, melt butter over medium-low heat.
 Add flour and cook, stirring frequently, until dark golden brown, 10-12 minutes.
 Carefully stir in 4 cups broth.
 Bring to a boil; reduce heat and simmer, stirring constantly, 10 minutes.
-Stir in maple syrup and sage; add enough remaining broth to achieve desired consistency.
+Stir in maple syrup and minced sage; add enough remaining broth to achieve desired consistency.